 QuaranTrain – a socialisation of becoming a healthcare professional

 QuaranTrain is a network, it is a group, it is a solution, but it is also an example of self-organized learning, an open ended design in which all learners create and develop (Ostuzzi, De Couvreur, Detand, & Saldien, 2017).
 Independent of our status, being a student, a lecturer, or a clinician, we learn from each other and our contribution is based upon interest and competence rather than title (Blaschke, 2012).
 It is an example of how uncertainty can be a basis for learning, how uncertainty can be the necessary ground for development and collaboration (Barnett, 2012).
 We believe there is an added value in learning from each other, in having to trust each other across borders, nationalities and languages.
 In seeing that the difference is a strength, that there is no need of managing all aspects within a project, because there are others who can fill the empty spots (Dall’Alba & Bengtsen, 2019).
 We believe this is an important part of the socialisation of becoming healthcare professionals (Biesta, 2015).
 It is, or can be, a socialisation into dealing with diversity, complexity and uncertainty (Solnit, 2006).
-We strongly mean that this is an important skill in our society and that having coming health care professionals who master this is a huge benefit for the health care systems and for the patients (Miller, 2015).
+We strongly mean that this is an important skill in our society and that having up-coming health care professionals who master this is a huge benefit for the health care systems and for the patients (Miller, 2015).
 We say this because we think this is an important basis for managing to work inclusive, to adapt to changes in the society (such as the covid-situation, demographic changes, economical changes) and to get a lifelong development of own competence.

 QuaranTrain – a community of practice as pedagogy

 We are interested in framing QuaranTrain as a Community of Practice.
 In doing so, we recognise the dynamics, the power balances, the ‘connectedness’, and the learning of new knowledge as something much more than merely the outcomes of a group of individuals sharing ideas and facts.
 A community of practice, as described by Wenger-Trayner (Wenger-Trayner & Wenger-Trayner, 2015), transcends the idea of a network of individuals.
 The domain for QuaranTrain was influenced by a common identity of the people involved – advocates of best health care for a global population.
 The collective competence of members was, and is, highly valued.
-During the development of the project, the specific identity of each member (teacher, student, Dutch, Maltese, background in sport, interest in respiratory disease, etc), together with historical hierarchies and tensions become less overt features.
+During the development of the project, the specific identity of each member (teacher, student, Dutch, Maltese, background in sport, interest in respiratory disease, e.t.c.), together with historical hierarchies and tensions become less overt features.
 Traditional pedagogical structures were soon dismissed, and any notion of hierarchical power was dissolved through discourse and behaviour.
 Social learning became the norm, and institutes, organisations, and qualifications were transcended.
 Characteristic of a community of practice is its inclusivity and humility.
 Diffusion of ‘student’ ideas and personal histories was natural behaviour as the modesty and openness of members became explicit.